Restriction to compact subgroups in the cyclic homology of reductive p-adic groups: Functoriality of cyclic homology

 \item Characters: Let $X$ be a complex affine variety, with coordinate algebra $\O(X)$.
 Recall from \cite[1.16]{Bernstein-Deligne} that an \emph{algebraic family of representations} of $G$ over $X$, also called a $(G,X)$-module, is an $\H(G)$--$\O(X)$ bimodule that is flat over $\O(X)$.
 Such a module $V$ is \emph{admissible} if for each compact open subgroup $K\subset G$, the space $V^K$ of $K$-invariants is finitely generated over $\O(X)$.
 If $V$ is admissible, and $M\in \Mod_f(G)$, then $\Hom_G(M,V)$ is finitely generated over $\O(X)$.
 The resulting functor $\Hom_G(\argument, V):\Mod_{f}(G)\to \Mod_{f}(\O(X))$ is exact on the subcategory $\Proj_{f}(G)$ of projectives in $\Mod_f(G)$, and is therefore derivable.
 So this functor induces a map $\ch_V:\h(\H(G))\to \h(\O(X))$.
 The proof of Proposition \ref{McCarthy_proposition} (below) will make it clear that in degree zero this map is given by the trace of $f\in \H(G)$ as an operator on the fibre $V_x$ over $x\in X$.
 It therefore seems appropriate to call $\ch_V$ the \emph{character} of $V$.
 If $V_1\to V_2\to V_3$ is a short exact sequence of admissible $(G,X)$-modules, then the sequence of functors $\Hom_G(\argument,V_1)\to \Hom_G(\argument,V_2)\to \Hom_G(\argument,V_3)$ is exact on $\Proj_f(G)$, and we therefore have $\ch_{V_2}=\ch_{V_1}+\ch_{V_3}$. \item Compact induction: For each compact open subgroup $K\subset G$ one has a functor $\ind_K^G:\Mod_f(K)\to \Mod_f(G)$ of compact induction \cite[I.3.2]{Bernstein_notes}.
 The corresponding map $\h(\H(K))\to \h(\H(G))$ is equal to the one induced by the inclusion of algebras $\H(K)\into \H(G)$. \item Compact restriction: Let $G_c$ denote the union of the compact subgroups of $G$.
 This is an open, closed, and conjugation-invariant subset of $G$, so its characteristic function $1_{G_c}$ lies in $\Class^\infty(G)$.
 The corresponding idempotent endomorphism of $\h(\H(G))$ (and $\h(\Mod_f(G))$) will be called \emph{compact restriction}.
 The operator $1_{G_c}$ is related to the compact-induction maps $\ind_K^G$, as explained in the introduction. \end{enumerate} \end{examples}

-We shall now prove a weaker, but more explicit version of Theorem \ref{Keller_theorem}, which is sometimes useful when doing computations.
-Before stating the result, let us establish some notation.
+Using a construction due to McCarthy \cite{McCarthy}, we shall now give an explicit description of the groups $\h(\Mod_f(G))$ and the isomorphism $\h(\H(G))\cong \h(\Mod_f(G))$.
+This description is useful for computations involving the map in cyclic homology induced by a functor $\functor{F}:\Mod_f(G)\to \Mod_f(G')$, in cases where $\functor{F}$ restricts to a functor between the subcategories of finitely generated projectives.
+Note that the functors in Examples \ref{Keller_examples}(1)--(5) all have this property.
+(For parabolic induction, this is a corollary of Bernstein's second adjoint theorem \cite{Bernstein_Second_Adjoint}.)

+Before stating the results, let us establish some notation.
 An (associative, complex) algebra $A$ is \emph{locally unital} if for every finite subset $S\subset A$, there exists an idempotent $e\in A$ such that $es=se=s$ for each $s\in S$.
 All (left) modules $V$ over $A$ will be assumed to be \emph{nondegenerate}, i.e., to satisfy if $V=AV$.
 Our main example is, of course, the Hecke algebra $\H(G)$, whose nondegenerate modules are precisely the smooth representations of $G$.